David-Prelinger/next-embeddings/README.md

 I am thinking about adding more AI tools like OpenAI functions or text-to-speech.
 Let's see...

 ## Getting Started
-First install all dependencies:
+1. First install all dependencies:
 ```bash
 npm install
 ```

-Rename the .env.local file to .env and add the correct credentials.
+2. Rename the .env.local.example file to .env.local and add the correct credentials.

-Run the development server:
+3. Run the development server:

 ```bash
 npm run dev